 Occasional

-When asked about their primary reason for using protein supplements, respondents revealed that the category has expanded well beyond its gym-culture origins.
-General health was the leading use case at 35.4%, followed by weight loss (26.0%), athletic performance (19.8%), and muscle building (18.8%).
-The near-even split across use cases suggests that protein supplementation has become a mainstream health behavior — one that spans demographics and motivations that traditional fitness marketing never fully anticipated.
+When asked about their primary reason for using protein supplements, respondents revealed a category that has expanded even further beyond gym-culture origins.
+General health remained the leading use case at 33.5%, followed by weight loss (29.8%) and muscle building (26.5%).
+Athletic performance fell to 10.2%, suggesting the audience has broadened toward health, weight-management, and everyday wellness users.

 Why Respondents Use Protein Supplements

 Poll The brand interest poll adds another layer to the respondent profile.
-Of the ~350 unique respondents, 78.2% were researching powders and 21.6% were researching ready-to-drink (RTD) products.
-This powder-dominant audience is consistent with the CleanProteinList.com content focus on powder safety data, and is worth noting as context when interpreting brand interest findings.
+Of the ~1,606 unique respondents, 78.7% were researching powders and 16.8% were researching ready-to-drink products.
+Powder dominance is effectively unchanged from the February release, reinforcing that the audience composition is stable even as the sample grows.

 Powder vs. Ready-to-Drink